anzory/vscode-gppl-support/README.md

 ## Release Notes

-### 1.2.2
+### 1.3.0

-- Fixed a bug when the `Go To Definition` opened a new tab every time
+- Added simple `Document Formatting` functionality

 ---

 ## Plan to implement:

-- Document formatting
 - Show hints on hovering
+- Add code and variable highlighting in tracing mode
-- "`Goto Implementation`" functionality for procedures and variables
+- "`Go to Implementation`" functionality for procedures and variables

 ---